 My research can be most broadly described as conducting human-factors investigations of computer-generated graphics.
-More specifically, I am working in the areas of augmented reality, virtual reality, and visualization.
-Recent problem domains include surgical simulation and other medical applications, weather visualization, military applications, computer forensics, flow-field visualization, and driving simulation.
+I have primarily focused on the areas of Augmented Reality, Virtual Reality, and Visualization.
+Problem domains have included surgical simulation and other medical applications, weather visualization, military applications, computer forensics, flow-field visualization, and driving simulation.

 Perception in Augmented and Virtual Reality

-At MSU I have founded a laboratory that is studying perceptual aspects of Augmented and Virtual Reality, with an emphasis on depth and layout perception.
-In particular, along with my students and collaborators, for the past 11 years I have been studying how depth perception operates in augmented and virtual reality.
-In addition, we are studying the exciting topic of x-ray vision: how one can use augmented reality to let users see objects which are located behind solid, opaque surfaces — to allow, for example, a doctor to see organs that are inside a patient's body.
-In addition to my students, this work is collaborative with Stephen R. Ellis at NASA Ames Research Center; other colleagues have come from the University of Southern California, the Naval Research Laboratory, NVIDIA Corporation, the University of California at Santa Barbara, and the University of Rostock.
+At MSU, I have founded Spatial Perception And Augmented Reality Lab (SPAAR Lab), where we study perceptual aspects of Augmented and Virtual Reality, with an emphasis on the knowledge of, and methods for, presenting virtual objects that have definite spatial locations.
+This work encompasses studying how depth perception operates in augmented and virtual reality, as well as x-ray vision: how one can use augmented reality to let users see objects which are located behind solid, opaque surfaces—to allow, for example, a doctor to see organs that are inside a patient's body.
+An important related area has been the augmented reality calibration methods that allow accurate virtual object positioning.
+This work has involved many collaborations.
+In addition to my students, for more than 10 years I have collaborated with Stephen R. Ellis (NASA Ames Research Center); other collaborators have come from the University of Southern California, the University of South Australia, the Nara Institute of Science and Technology, the University of Jyväskylä, the Naval Research Laboratory, NVIDIA Corporation, the University of California at Santa Barbara, and the University of Rostock.
 The work has been funded by the National Science Foundation, the National Aeronautics and Space Administration (NASA), the Department of Defense, the Naval Research Laboratory, and the Office of Naval Research.

 Human-Factors Aspects of Augmented and Virtual Reality